jon48/webtrees-theme-rural/README.md

 The Rural theme is mainly based on brown tones, as a tribute to the earth our ancestors used to cultivate, with some green, colour of nature.
 Contrary to other standard themes which use the full width of the screen, its characteristic layout is organised around the main genealogical content being wrapped within a responsive white panel on a brown background.

-The header logo can be customised to any image, as long as its height does not exceed 150px (instructions below).
+The header logo can be customised to any image (instructions below).

 Having been a loyal companion to my **webtrees** experience for so many years now, I am happy to share the Rural theme and hope it can find its way to your list of themes.